mongator/documentation/mandango/unit-of-work.rst

 because of application breaks.

-And this is also the best way to get the maximum database performance, because Mandango does that the database operations are as efficient as possible.
+And this is also the best way to get the maximum database performance, because Mongator does that the database operations are as efficient as possible.

 .. _Unit of Work: http://martinfowler.com/eaaCatalog/unitOfWork.html